StarArawn/woodpecker_ui/README.md

 ### Experimental hot reloading support
 1. `cargo install dioxus-cli --version 0.7.0-alpha.0`
-2. `dx serve --example counter --hotpatch --platform INSERT_PLATFORM_HERE --features="hotreload"`
+2. `dx serve --example counter --hotpatch --features="hotreload"`

 Hot reloading is very lightweight and wont hinder your performance in release mode at all!
-Currently only the todo example is wired up for hot reloading but any widget render system can be hot reloaded with the hot macro!
+Currently only the todo example is wired up for hot reloading but any widget render system can be hot reloaded with the #[hot] macro!

 ### Found a bug?
 Please open an issue!